eacton/CAGEF/Lesson_1/Lesson1.md

 ![](img/beginner.png){width=100px}
 </div>

 Try to solve a problem yourself, but set a 30 minute cutoff on being stuck.
-At this level, people have had and solved your problem.
-Many beginners get frustrated because they get stuck and take hours to solve a problem themselves.
+At this level, many people have had and solved your problem.
+Beginners get frustrated because they get stuck and take hours to solve a problem themselves.
 Set your limit, stay within it, then go online and get help.
 </br>
 </br>